InstituteforDiseaseModeling/historymatching/hm2/docs/data_frames.rst

 [here](https://www.jstatsoft.org/index.php/jss/article/view/v059i10/v59i10.pdf).

-### TimeSummaryFrame
+### SummaryObservationsFrame

-A `TimeSummaryFrame` contains all observations which are not tied to specific time points.
-Each observation must have a unique `observation_id` which is associated a particular `observation` (e.g. `cumulative_infections`).
-The observation itself must have a `value` (e.g. `300`) and an uncertainty expressed as a standard deviation `stdev` (e.g. `5`).
+A `SummaryObservationsFrame` contains all observations which are not tied to specific time points.
+Each observation has a name `observation` (e.g.
+`cumulative_infections`).
+The observation itself must have a `value` (e.g.
+`300`) and an uncertainty expressed as a standard deviation `stdev` (e.g. `5`).
 Exact values have an uncertainty of `0`.
 The data is, again, arranged in tidy format.

 Each observation must occur only once in the table.
+In other words, `observation` is a unique key.

 An example table is shown below.

 ```
-observation_id              observation    value stdev
+          observation    value stdev
-             0    cumulative_infections     4500    50
+cumulative_infections     4500    50
-             1       days_of_quarantine       10     0
+   days_of_quarantine       10     0
 ```